 Poros island – How to get there

-Have you been to Poros island and what was your favorite family activity?
+Have you been to Poros island and what was your favourite family activity?
 I would love to hear from you and add them to my list!